kornia/kornia/CONTRIBUTING.md

 1. Ask/Answer questions:
     - Where can you ask questions?
       1. using the GitHub discussion at Kornia repo: [GH Discussions](https://github.com/kornia/kornia/discussions)
-      2. our slack workspace to keep in touch with our core contributors and the community:
+      2. Our Slack workspace to keep in touch with our core contributors and the community:
          [Join Here](https://join.slack.com/t/kornia/shared_invite/zt-csobk21g-2AQRi~X9Uu6PLMuUZdvfjA)
       3. using the `#kornia` tag in [PyTorch Discuss](https://discuss.pytorch.org)
     - Please, don't use GitHub issues for Q&A.